-Per the state mandate, masks are required when visiting our lobbies.
+Per the state mandate masks are required when visiting our branches.
 Thank you.

 When you choose North Coast you are: Choosing to become an owner.
 Choosing to support local communities.
 Choosing to enjoy lower fees and loan rates.
 Choosing to benefit from caring friendly service.
 Credit Unions are different from Banks.